abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Integer
 - **Description**: takes value 1, 0 and -1.
   - if set to 1, symmetry analysis will be performed to determine the type of Bravais lattice and associated symmetry operations. (point groups only)
-  - if set to 0, only time reversal symmetry would be considered in symmetry operations, which implied k point and -k point would be treated as one double weight k point.
+  - if set to 0, only time reversal symmetry would be considered in symmetry operations, which implied k point and -k point would be treated as a single k point with twice the weight.
   - if set to -1, no symmetry will be considered.
 - **Default**: 0